vygr/C-PCB/README.md

 (56.7 24.3)
 ```

-### POINT3D : (double x double y double z)
+### POINT3D : (double:x double:y double:z)

-3D point in units and layer. z layer is a double format bu allways has a
+3D point in units and layer. z layer is a double format but allways has a
 fractional part of 0. layers are numbered from 0.

 eg.